 - Give an example of a time when you had to convince someone to do something and how you succeeded.
 The feedback to this question will share the applicant’s approach to teamwork, their communication skills, and their persuasive abilities, which can all be essential to a role.

 - If you only have 15 minutes a day to answer emails, how would you prioritize your inbox?
 The average office worker receives 121 emails a day, so this question is good to assess a candidate’s decision-making process.
 Do they select based on urgency, the sender (e.g. boss or client), or subject?

 - Who would win in a fight: King Kong or Godzilla?
-While a movie that poses this question is due out later this year, see how job seekers would respond.
+While a movie that poses this question is in theaters now, see how job seekers would respond.
 Godzilla has a clear size advantage and fiery breath, but applicants may put their money on Kong’s smarts, revealing their belief in innovation, strategy, and instinct to turn a situation around.

 - What’s the most interesting thing about you that’s not on your resume?
 Asking this will reveal more about the person, and not just their work skills.
 Depending on the response, you may be able to determine something about the applicant’s character, motivations, or work ethic that will help you decide if they’ll be a good match.

 - What makes you nervous?
 This question can highlight potential stressors for candidates, which can be useful in understanding how they may react to challenges in the role as well as whether they’re prepared to tackle tough situations effectively.

 - What is your favorite book?
 If you want to get a better sense of a candidate, this query may show a different side, like what a candidate finds interesting or is passionate about that can help you understand what they would be like to work with every day.